-Backfilling is a space-sharing optimization technique.
-With backfilling, we can bypass the priority order imposed by the job queuing policy.
+Backfilling is a space-sharing optimization technique that can be used with any of the above policies.
+Using one of the policies above, the scheduler can build a schedule for all jobs in the waiting queue.
+This schedule will determine a specific start time $t_i^s$ for each job i.
+With backfilling, we can bypass the priority order imposed by the policy.
 This allows a lower priority job j to be scheduled before a higher priority job i as long as this reschedule does not incur a delay on the start time of job i for that particular schedule.
 This requirement of not delaying higher priority jobs is exactly what imposes the need for an estimate of job execution times.
 The effect of backfilling on a particular schedule can be visualized in Figure 4.
 Suppose we have to schedule five jobs, numbered from 1 to 5 in order of arrival.
-Figure 4(a)shows the schedule that would be produced by a FCFS policy without backfilling.
+Figure 4(a) shows the schedule that would be produced by a FCFS policy without backfilling.
 Note the empty space between times $T_1$ and $T_2$ , while job 3 waits for job 2 to finish.
-Figure 4(b) shows the schedule that would be produced by a FCFS policy with backfilling.
-The empty space was filled with job 5, which can be executed before job 3 without delaying it.
+Figure 4(b) shows the schedule that would be produced by a FCFS policy is space was filled with job 5, which can be executed before job 3 without delaying it.